Husgärdessjön, with its 326,700 square meters, is the 4th largest lake in Skara municipality after Skärvalången, Flämsjön, and Ämten.

 History

 While this text has focused on life in the lake, don’t forget that Lake Husgärdes also holds a central place in Sweden’s history.
+In the middle of the campsite, a headland stretches out into the lake where Axevalla House once stood.
+During its heyday one of the most important royal castles in early Sweden.
 You can find more information about it at www.axevallahus.se.

 Rent SUP